Lower East Side Tenement Museum: Exhibits, collections, and programs

 The museum's exhibits and programs include restored period room apartments and shops open daily for public tours, depicting the lives of immigrants who lived at 97 Orchard Street between 1869 and 1935 and 103 Orchard Street from the 1950s to the 1980s.
 The museum also provides a documentary film and offers tours with costumed interpreters for portraying the building's former residents, tastings of their communities' typical foods, and neighborhood walks.
 The museum's tours place the immigrants' lives in the broader context of American history.
 The museum also has an extensive collection of historical archives and provides a variety of educational programs.

 An exhibition titled "Under One Roof" opened in December 2017.
 Located at 103 Orchard Street, above the Visitor's Center, the exhibition explores the lives of a Holocaust refugee family, a Puerto Rican migrant family, and a Chinese immigrant family.

-In the spring of 2021, the Tenement Museum added “Reclaiming Black Spaces” to their list of available walking and virtual tours, educating visitors on Black experiences in the Lower East Side.
+In the spring of 2021, the Tenement Museum added "Reclaiming Black Spaces" to their list of available walking and virtual tours, educating visitors on Black experiences on the Lower East Side.
 This was inspired by a discovery in the museum's collection regarding two men named Joseph Moore.
 These men were both residents of NYC, were about the same age, and worked in the same profession.
 Their biggest difference was one was a white Irishman and lived in the museum's location at 97 Orchard Street, and the other was a Black man who lived in a nearby tenement house.
 The museum has recreated the kitchen of the Irish Joseph Moore, and they plan to open an apartment recreating the home of Joseph Moore and his family in 2022.
 This will be the first permanent apartment exhibit by the museum representing the Black experience.